Biden encourages Americans who have been waiting for full FDA approval to get their Covid vaccination: 'Get it today' - KRDO

 By Kate Sullivan, CNN

-President Joe Biden on Monday encouraged Americans who have been waiting for full approval from the US Food and Drug Administration to go get vaccinated against Covid-19 after the FDA approved Pfizer-BioNTech’s vaccine.
+President Joe Biden on Monday urged Americans who have been waiting for full approval from the US Food and Drug Administration to go get vaccinated against Covid-19 hours after the FDA approved the Pfizer-BioNTech vaccine for those ages 16 and older.

-“Today we’ve hit another milestone, a key milestone, in our nation’s fight against Covid,” Biden said, later reiterating a call for additional vaccine requirements in the public and private sectors.

-He added, “If you are one of the millions of Americans who said they will not get the shot until it has full and final approval of the FDA, it has now happened.
-The moment you’ve been waiting for is here, it’s time for you to go get your vaccination and get it today.
-Today.”
+“If you are one of the millions of Americans who said they will not get the shot until it has full and final approval of the FDA, it has now happened.
+The moment you’ve been waiting for is here, it’s time for you to go get your vaccination, and get it today.
+Today,” Biden said, speaking from the White House.

+The President said the full FDA approval was “an important moment in our fight against the pandemic,” and said: “The FDA approval is the gold standard.”

+Biden called on leaders in the private and public sector to implement vaccine requirements, saying it will push millions more Americans to get vaccinated.

 The Pfizer/BioNTech Covid-19 vaccine is the first coronavirus vaccine to be fully approved by the FDA — the Moderna and Johnson & Johnson Covid-19 vaccines remain under emergency use authorization — and the announcement is expected to open the door to more vaccine mandates.